ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 unzip main.zip
 ```

-You now have a directory named **Android_DawnWebGPU-main** in your **webgpu-files** directory.
+You now have a directory named **Android_DawnWebGPU-main** in the **webgpu-files** directory.

-During the following sections you will copy some of the required files from the **Android_DawnWebGPU-main** directory into your Game Activity project to learn how to create WebGPU applications.
+During the following sections, you will copy some of the required files from the **Android_DawnWebGPU-main** directory into your Game Activity project to learn how to create WebGPU applications.

 ## Upgrade the application to include Dawn

 Return to Android Studio and start work on the WebGPU application.

 The Android Game Activity framework uses OpenGLES3 for graphics.
 You can remove this dependency and replace it with WebGPU.

 Add WebGPU to the project using the following steps:

-1. In Android Studio, navigate to the project view and find the **app** --> **cpp** folder.
+* In Android Studio, navigate to the project view, and find the **app** --> **cpp** folder.

-2. Open the terminal in Android Studio.
+* Open the terminal in Android Studio.
 You are now in the **dawnwebgpu** directory.

-3. Create a new directory and download the WebGPU header file from GitHub.
+* Create a new directory and download the WebGPU header file from GitHub.

-4. Run the commands below to download the `webgpu.hpp` header file:
+* Run the commands below to download the `webgpu.hpp` header file:

 ```console
 mkdir -p app/src/main/cpp/webgpu/include/webgpu